algolia/algoliasearch-rails/README.md

 You can add constraints controlling if a record must be indexed by using options the ```:if``` or ```:unless``` options.

+It allows you to do conditional indexing on a per document basis.

 ```ruby
 class Post < ActiveRecord::Base
   include AlgoliaSearch